legacyworld/observability-example/README.md

 `docker build -t observability-example_flask .`

+If you build image on M1/M2 mac and run them on Intel processor, don't forget to add "--platform linux/amd64 "

 #### Configure APM server Fleet server information

 To get the value of `<Token>` and `<APM URL>`, refer to this link